WhaleJ84/config_displays/README.md

 ## Future plans

 - Options to go back a menu.
-- Only show relevant resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
+- Show relevant resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
-- Use an algorithm to determine aspect ratio rather than comparing against an additional document.
+- Improve aspect ratio algorithm to work better with weird ratio resolutions (e.g. 1366x768 returns 683:384)
 - Find a way to filter out outputs xrandr shows but you don't have.
 - Code optimisation.
 - More stuff I haven't thought of yet.